 The LimaCharlie agent is a light-weight program that gets installed on the computers - or endpoints - that you want to protect.
 It employs a customizable rule-based system that can detect more than 50 types of events and can deploy an automated response.

-The LimaCharlie agent itself runs on 32-bit Windows all way Back to Windows XP through to the most modern versin of 64-bit Windows.
+The LimaCharlie agent itself runs on 32-bit Windows all way Back to Windows XP through to the most modern version of 64-bit Windows.
 It can run on all flavours of Linux both 32-bit and 64-bit.
-There is also a build for MacOS and builds for Solaris and BSD can be produced on request.
-Most recently the sensor has been ported to the ARM architecture for both 32-bit and 64-bit Windows and Linux.
-The LimaCharlie infrastructure is very well suited for IoT and we have experimental builds for MIPS and Android.
+There is also a build for MacOS, and builds for Solaris and BSD can be produced on request.
+The LimaCharlie infrastructure is very well suited for IoT and we have builds across x86, ARM and MIPS architectures.
 If you are interested in security for IoT please let us know - we would love to talk to you.

 The agent is written in C and then compiled for each different platform and architecture it runs on which means is that it has true feature parity across all operating systems.
 The only exceptions are platform specific functions, such as monitoring Windows registry operations, etc.